MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 3. Configure the software and services required for the Edge device.
 4. Test the Edge device to make sure it's working properly and communicating with your IoT Hub.

-Before running the script in each of the following sections, be sure to update the script placeholders to match your environment's configuration:
+Before running the script in each of the following sections, be sure to update the script placeholders to match your environment's configuration.
+Make note of the values you use, as you'll need them in later sections:

 | Placeholder | Example | Description |
 |-------------|---------|-------------|